-It should be noted that the 2003 Ldn contours depicted in Figure 1 may not be identical to the contours contained in the DIA Noise Abatement Office's 2003 annual noise report.
-The Integrated Noise Model (INM) was used to calculate the contours for the Noise Release Study, while the contours in the 2003 Annual Report were calculated by a program called ARTSMAP.
+It should be noted that the 1998 Ldn contours depicted in Figure 3 may not be identical to the contours contained in the DIA Noise Abatement Office's 1998 annual noise report.
+The Integrated Noise Model (INM) was used to calculate the contours for the Noise Release Study, while the contours in the 1998 Annual Report were calculated by a program called ARTSMAP.
 INM is limited in the number of individual aircraft flight paths it can use in the calculation process and is designed primarily to predict future aircraft noise.
 ARTSMAP calculates noise based upon thousands of actual radar flight tracks and is not very useful for predicting future noise.

-LAND USE IMPACTS 2008
+LAND USE IMPACTS 2005

-The projections for 2008 indicate that the contours will change little from the Year 2003 beyond airport boundaries, with the exception of a slight expansion to the south of Runways 17L/35R and 17R/35L.
-The 60 Ldn contour for 2008 will, however, continue to lie within the operating 60 Ldn of the airport, therefore the impact of aircraft noise on land area will be reduced compared to the original projections of the Federal Environmental Impact Statement.
-In addition, both Stonehouse Farms and Green Estates remain outside the 60 Ldn contour.
+The projections for 2005 indicate that less land will lie within the operating 60 $L{dn}$ of the airport therefore the impact of aircraft noise on land area will be reduced compared to the original projections of the Federal Environmental Impact Statement.
+In addition, both Stonehouse Farms and Green Estates remain outside the 60 $L{dn}$ contour.
 It should be noted, however, that the FEIS projections were based on the airport operating at full capacity with 12 runways, therefore the current contour of the Noise Overlay Zone should be maintained until full build-out of the airport.